Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Visit your doctor for regular check ups.
 Talk to your doctor about any new or unusual health problems.
 You will need blood work done while you are taking this medicine.

-Do not become pregnant while taking this medicine.
-Male and female patients should use effective birth control methods while taking this medicine.
+Do not become pregnant while taking this medicine or for 4 weeks after stopping it.
 Women should inform their doctor if they wish to become pregnant or think they might be pregnant.
+Men should not father a child while taking this medicine and for 7 weeks after stopping it.
 There is a potential for serious side effects to an unborn child.
+Men should inform their doctors if they wish to father a child.
+This medicine may lower sperm counts.
 Talk to your health care professional or pharmacist for more information.
-Do not breast-feed an infant while taking this medicine.
+Do not breast-feed an infant while taking this medicine or for 4 weeks after the last dose.